Maxdemyd0/TwoDo/readme.md

-This is a development server build of TwoDo.
-Use the run.ps1 file to run the project or the migrate.ps1 file to migrate(for DB models).
+# The legacy build of Orbis' TwoDo
+### MIT License
+This is a repository of what TwoDo used to look like before dark mode, fancy features, Orbis, etc.
+*Released publicly as open-source in summer 2026*
+Use run.ps1 to run this on your device.